gabrielelana/vim-markdown/test/features/blockquotes/simple.md

 > This is a single
-blockquote, you can put the angle bracket only at the first line of the paragraph and the all the paragraph is a blockquote
+blockquote, you can put the angle bracket jnly at the first line of the paragraph and the all the paragraph is a blockquote

 This is not a blockquote because it's another paragraph

 >
-This is a blockquote because the first line, the line with the angle bracket, must not be empty
+This is not a blockquote because the first line, the line with the angle bracket, must not be empty

 >
 This is a blockquote because the first line, the line with the angle bracket, is not empty, in this case contains a single space

 And again, this is not a blockquote because is another paragraph